2003 South Pacific Games

-The 2003 South Pacific Games were held in Suva, Fiji from 28 June to 12 July 2003.
-They are also known as the XII South Pacific Games.
+The 12th South Pacific Games (12 ni Qito ena Ceva ni Pasifika), also known as Suva 2003, were held in Suva, Fiji from 28 June to 12 July 2003.

 The Games were the 12th South Pacific Games to be held since the event's inception and were the 40th anniversary of their beginnings in 1963.
 It was also the third time in the event's history that they had been hosted in Suva.
 For the first time, the Games included both traditional multi-sport event disciplines such as athletics and swimming together with region-specific and smaller events such as outrigger canoeing, surfing and lawn bowls.
 Almost 5,000 athletes participated in the Games.

 Organisation

 Fijian government funding aided by a $16 million aid package from the People's Republic of China saw the construction of a new gymnasium and indoor sports center, swimming pool and stadium, field hockey pitch and stands as well as the upgrading of existing facilities for other sports.

 A strong corporate sponsorship package (including some 20 corporate sponsors), a first for the games, enabled the organizers to expand the scope of the event.
 A colorful media and publicity campaign - including the Games' mascot, a blue lizard named Tau (meaning "friend" in Fijian) - generated interest and enthusiasm amongst the Fijian public.
 Schools and youth groups were involved in interactive programs such as the adopt-a-country program.

 The 2003 SPG were the biggest Games to date.
 There were some 300 medal ceremonies with over 860 presentations and 2,300 individual medals.